lucianolasala/Wild_boar_ENM/README.md

 ----------
 -   [Introduction](#introduction)
 -   [Methodological approach](#methodological-approach)
     - Occurrence data processing
+    - Remote sensing and climate data
-    -   Environmental data processing
+    - Raster layers processing
     - Model calibration
     - Model validation
-    -   Graphs

 Introduction
 ----------
 This repository contains the R scripts and details of methods employed for the development of an ecological niche model (henceforth ENM) for Wild boar (*Sus scrofa*) in contiguous Argentina and neighboring countries.